jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0168/index.md

 1980 '
 1990 IF ERR=73 THEN CLS:                                                          PRINT "THIS PROGRAM USES THE 'PLAY' STATEMENT WHICH REQUIRES ADVANCED BASIC.":  PRINT "LOAD 'BASICA' AND RE-RUN.":END
 2000 ON ERROR GOTO 0
-OGRAM USES THE 'PLAY' STATEMENT WHICH REQUIRES ADVANCED BASIC.":  PRINT "LOAD 'BASICA' AN
 ```

 ## BACH2.BAS